Nick-ODonoghue/random-quote-generator/README.md

 -   Set HTML
 -   Style with bootstrap
 -   Write js to interact with API
+-   Interact with local storage so user can add and save their favourite quote

 <br>

 ## What I learned

 Working with APIs, I used an eventListener on DOMContentLoaded.
 With this I wrote an async function "getQuote" that called on page load, enabling a quote to appear on the page everytime it is view.
 Within this function I used a try catch for the fetch API method.

+I decided to add to this app as I wanted a feature to be able to save a favourite quote.
+So looked into local storage.
+Once I had a grasp on that I added the js code needed to allow users to add and remove their favourite quote.
+Everytime the page is reloaded the app will look to see if they have a favourite quote saved and load it for them on first use.

 Styling with bootstrap.
 Whilst I'm not 100% sold on using css framworks, I'm happy this site doesn't immediately scream BOOTSTRAP when viewed.